Sunrise, a community endowment foundation, was launched by Sir Stephen Tindall in October 2014.

 Sunrise is a not-for-profit organisation, and all trustees and committee members are volunteers.
 There are however operating costs, and the Board works hard to ensure that administration and investment management costs are kept to a minimum.

-Due to the generosity and support of the local J N Williams Memorial Trust, Eastland Community Trust and Clark Charitable Trust, the establishment and operating costs of The Sunrise Foundation are covered for the first five years.
+Due to the generosity and support of the J N Williams Memorial Trust, Eastland Community Trust and Clark Charitable Trust, the establishment and operating costs of The Sunrise Foundation are covered for the first five years.
 Following that initial period, no more than 1% of the value of endowment funds may be used for ongoing operating costs.